The Seattle Digital Literacy Initiative

 ~~~

-Jump ahead to 2020.
-The 2011 Seattle Digital Literacy Initiative Summer Institute seems like it occurred eons ago instead of just under 10 years.
-This past summer was so radically different from the summer 0f 2011.
-The Covid 19 pandemic has changed the way we live.
-My daughter is now living in NYC which after staggering under the enormous outbreak of Civid 19 in the early spring has re-emerged as one of the few places in the US where the pandemic is not out of control.
-Like many of her friends who have either lost their job or are now working from home, my daughter, as a free lance photographer, has had to make major shifts in her life.
+2020 Update: The 2011 Seattle Digital Literacy Initiative Summer Institute seems like it occurred eons ago instead of just under 10 years.
+This past summer was so radically different from the summer of 2011.
+The Covid-19 pandemic has changed the way we live.
+My daughter is now living in NYC which, after staggering under the enormous outbreak of Covid-19 in the early spring, has re-emerged as one of the few places in the US where the pandemic is not out of control.
+Like many of her friends who have either lost their job or are now working from home, my daughter, as a freelance photographer, has had to make major shifts in her life.
 Work dried up as clients stopped spending money.
 The fall has been better with some clients calling her with jobs.
 Besides her photography work, my daughter also helps build websites with her partner for small businesses.
-Recently one of her new clients, a renovation contractor, asked if she could recommend any NYC based companies to help them rank in Google for "reupholstery NYC" since they were partnering with an experienced upholstery service to expand their offerings.
-Since she previously worked for the CEO of the premier seo agency in NYC, she was able to refer them to TNG/Earthling.
-Anyone who has successfully reupholstered a living room sofa or chair knows how magical the result can be - like getting brand new furniture.
-In addition to new fabrics, reupholstery usually involves adding padding to restore compressed seating.
-My daughter amazes me.
-It's been exciting watching her develop her artistic passions and actually be able to make a living following her dreams.
-In hindsight the 2011 Seattle Digital Literacy Initiative Summer Institute was a really important experience for her.
-I applaud Seattle and its ongoing directive by promoting and nurturing digital skills to help its citizens understand and navigate today’s new media marketplace.
+The spread of Covid-19 has created unexpected opportunities for personal injury lawyers.
+As the pandemic unfolded, many large companies continued to require workers to show up for work, potentially exposing them to the virus.
+This has led to a new wave of workplace injury claims and lawsuits.
+Some relatives of employees who contracted fatal cases of Covid-19 at work have filed wrongful death suits against these employers, alleging negligence in protecting workers from exposure.
+These cases are complex, as plaintiffs must prove that the virus was contracted at work and that the employer failed to take adequate precautions.
+Personal injury lawyers are now adapting to handle these Covid-19 related cases, which present unique challenges in terms of proving causation and employer liability.
+The pandemic has also forced law firms to change their operations, with many adopting remote work practices and virtual client meetings.
+In hindsight, the 2011 Seattle Digital Literacy Initiative Summer Institute was a really important experience for my daughter.
+I applaud Seattle and its ongoing directive by promoting and nurturing digital skills to help its citizens understand and navigate today's new media marketplace.
+These digital literacy skills have become even more crucial during the pandemic, as more aspects of our lives have moved online.

 ~~~